myles2021/myles2021/README.md

 - 📖 Currently studying on an intensive DevOps bootcamp with Estio

-- 📖 Recently finished a Web Development bootcamp with Le Wagon
+- 💻 Recently finished an intensive Web Development bootcamp with Le Wagon

 - 🔭 I’m currently working on [Perkk](http://www.perkk.co.uk/)